kazupon/textlint-rule-no-pair/README.md

 You must define the bracket scheme, which is an object with following the properties:

 - `name`: the name of the bracket
-- `start`: the openning bracket character
+- `start`: the opening bracket character
 - `end`: the closing bracket character

 ```js